Skip to content

 show create table orders;

-See the getting started to run locally with a sql client connected to a Job Manager and Tsk manager running in docker.
+See the getting started to run Flink open-source locally with a sql client connected to a Job Manager and Task manager running in container.

 Main use cases